 Training mindfully is training with a purpose.
 Goal-setting is an important part of mindful training as it gives you something tangible to focus on and to strive towards.
 With a clear goal in mind, it’s easier to eliminate distractions and quieten the noise from outside, not to mention encouraging you to get the most out of your workout.
 A sense of achievement, no matter how small, is a crucial part of strengthening the mind.

 Focus on your breathing

 Paying attention to your breathing makes you focus on the moment.
 By taking your attention away from the pain of the exercise or any external distractions, you will execute the exercise more effectively.
 Focus on what you are doing in the present, not on the 100 climbers yet to come, or what you need to get done at work that week.
 Distractions hinder the journey to our goals; a focused mind is a strong mind.

 Pay close attention to how your body feels.
 You should always aim to train hard, but also SMART.
 This means taking time to assess your body’s condition; how do your muscles feel?
 Are you tired?
 Do you have enough energy?
 Awareness of any aches, pains and soreness can not only help prevent injury, but can help you push yourself that bit further.
 Working out is the ideal way to connect the body with the mind; the two are never more connected than when your mind is pushing your body through those last ten burpees.

 The mental state you occupy during a workout directly impacts your performance; a mind entirely focused on the body, the surroundings and the immediate goal will lead to a more focused and rewarding performance.
-It is easy to overlook the importance of mental strength on your overall physical strength and well-being, so focusing on training mindfully is a perfect way to optimize your performance and become the greatest Free Athlete you can be.
+It is easy to overlook the importance of mental strength on your overall physical strength and well-being, so focusing on training mindfully is a perfect way to optimize your performance.